 You may need to scroll down inside the window to see all of the feedback data.
-If you wish to close the pop-up window without clicking either button, you can click the X icon in the top right corner.
+If you wish to close the pop-up window without clicking either button, you can click the \mathbf{x} icon in the top right corner.

-4. THE DASHBOARD
+4. The Dashboard

 After logging into the administration interface for the first time, you'll see a page which Newscoop calls the Dashboard.
-This an area containing Widgets for the administration functions that you use most often, including:
+This an area containing widgets for the administration functions that you use most often, including:

+- Recently Published Articles

+- Recently Modified Articles

 - Your Articles (copy written while you were logged in to Newscoop)

-- Recently Modified Articles
+- Article diagrams (for article statistics)

 - Submitted Articles (the journalists have marked this copy as ready for the editor)

-- Recently Published Articles

 - Most Popular Articles (by the number of readers)

 - Pending Articles (copy which has not yet been assigned to a specific publication)

+- Images and Files (in Newscoop's Media Archive)

+- Feed reader

+- Sourcefabric.org blog reader

 - Sourcefabric.org News reader

 - Sourcefabric.org newsletter subscription

-- Maps search

 - Wikipedia Search

-- Sourcefabric.org Blog reader

-You can move widgets around on the page, delete widgets you don't need, and add new ones, so as to customize the administration interface to suit your needs.
+You can move widgets around on the page, delete widgets you don't need, and add new ones, to customize the Dashboard to suit your needs.
 Click the Add more widgets link to open a page where you can select from other potential widgets.

-On the Widgets page, click the Add to dashboard link for each widget that you would like to start with.
+On the Widgets page, click the Add to dashboard link for each widget that you want.
 You can refine your choice of widgets later, as you get to know the Newscoop administration interface and its functions.